ponder-lab/Common-Eclipse-Refactoring-Framework/README.md

 https://raw.githubusercontent.com/ponder-lab/Common-Eclipse-Java-Refactoring-Framework/master/edu.cuny.citytech.refactoring.common.updatesite

 ## Dependencies
 The plugins in this project depend on the Eclipse SDK, Eclipse SDK tests, and the Eclipse testing framework.
 These can be installed from the "Install New Software..." menu option under "Help" in Eclipse.
+Select to "work with" [The Eclipse Project Updates](https://download.eclipse.org/eclipse/updates/latest).